Macrometacorp/docs/docs/connections/ingestion-modes.md

 sidebar_position: 50
 ---

-Macrometa integrations support two modes of data ingestion: LOG_BASED and FULL_TABLE.
+Macrometa connections support two modes of data ingestion: LOG_BASED and FULL_TABLE.
 This page explains each mode, as well as why you might choose one or the other.

 ## LOG_BASED Ingestion